landerrosette/strider/README.md

 3. **Use the set in an iptables rule**

-   Use `-m strider` to block any TCP packets on port 80 containing patterns from "blocklist":
+   Drop any TCP packets on port 80 containing patterns from "blocklist":

     ```shell
     sudo iptables -A INPUT -p tcp --dport 80 -m strider --match-set blocklist -j DROP